elishaking/tech-articles/queues-and-doubly-linked-lists.md

 A **queue** is a collection of items that supports only two operations: the **add or enqueue** operation and the **remove or dequeue** operation.

 A typical implementation for a queue will involve the storage of the queue items in an **array**.
-This is not a great solution because the dequeue operation requires the removal of the first element in the **array** which is linear time operation.
-In this case, a doubly linked list is a great alternative for storing the queue items and enabling both enqueue and dequeue to be performed in constant time.
+This is not a great solution because the dequeue operation requires the removal of the first element in the **array** which is a linear time - **O(n)** - operation.

+Consequently, a doubly linked list is a great alternative for storing queue items and enabling both enqueue and dequeue to be performed in constant time - **O(1)**.

 ```javascript
 class Queue {